-This transition will occur in accordance with and consistently with the Lincoln Heath South Precinct Structure Plan (PSP 1207.1) prepared by the Metropolitan Planning Authority in conjunction with Wyndham City Council, Government agencies, service authorities and major stakeholders.
+This transition will occur in accordance with the Lincoln Heath South Precinct Structure Plan (PSP 1207.1) prepared by the Metropolitan Planning Authority in conjunction with Wyndham City Council, Government agencies, service authorities and major stakeholders.
+The proposal is consistent with Map 1 to Schedule 15 to Clause 37.07 (Future Urban Structure Plan).